-- Delivered via e-mail as an electronic PDF or printed and sent via mail. - Electronic PDF is FREE. - Paper mail is \$2.50. - Bristol's official eTranscript is a certified PDF that displays a blue ribbon on the notification bar across the top of Adobe Reader, ensuring the recipient that the digital signature is authentic and the contents of the eTranscript have not been altered.
+- Electronic PDF is FREE. - o Delivered via e-mail as an electronic PDF or printed and sent via mail. - Bristol's official eTranscript is a certified PDF that displays a blue ribbon on the notification bar across the top of Adobe Reader, ensuring the recipient that the digital signature is authentic and the contents of the eTranscript have not been altered. - Paper mail is \$2.50.